-Issue 3: Does Section 4 of Statutes 2001, chapter 348 (AB 632), impose "costs mandated by the state" on local agencies within the meaning of article XIII B, section 6, and Government Code sections 17514 and 17556?
+Issue 3: Does Section 4 of Statutes 2001, chapter 348 (AB 632), impose "costs mandated by the state" on local agencies within the meaning of article XIII B, section 6, and Government Code sections 17514?

-In order for the test claim statute to impose a reimbursable state-mandated program under the California Constitution, the test claim legislation must impose costs mandated by the state.61 In addition, no statutory exceptions listed in Government Code section 17556 can apply.
+In order for the test claim statute to impose a reimbursable state-mandated program under the California Constitution, the test claim legislation must impose costs mandated by the state.
 Government Code section 17514 defines "cost mandated by the state" as follows: